websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/post-upgrade-considerations.md

 Unable to add the journal article image {filename} into the file repository
 ```

 If there aren't any such messages, all of your images should now be in your File Store.
-You can verify the images render in your Web Content articles.
+You can preview your Web Content articles to verify the images.

 ### Account for Deprecations and Features in Maintenance Mode